 In Riley v.
-California, the police searched the defendant’s cell-phone without a warrant after he was lawfully arrested.
+California, the police searched the defendant’s cell phone without a warrant after he was lawfully arrested.
 The defendant had been pulled over for expired tags, and during the stop, the police found weapons in the car.
-The defendant was arrested, and the police searched the defendant’s smart-phone, which linked him to shooting.
+The defendant was arrested, and the police searched the defendant’s smartphone, which linked him to the shooting.
 The evidence found in the phone led to an attempted murder conviction.

 The California appeals court found that the evidence used at the defendant’s trial was allowed because no warrant was required.
 Because the defendant was lawfully arrested, the search was lawful.
 The defendant’s lawyers argued that a cell phone is able to store an infinite amount of information, and is like a computer.
 Why should a cell phone be treated differently than a computer?

 The United States Supreme Court will decide whether a warrant was required in order to search the cell phone.
 If a warrant was required, then the search violated the defendant’s Fourth Amendment rights.
 If no warrant was required, then the police may soon be able to search your cell phone should you find yourself arrested.